F0lak/dm_open_ref/ref/icon/proc/New.md

 +   [(supports [named arguments](/ref/proc/arguments/named.md) ]{.small}
 <!-- -->
 **Args:**
-+   icon+ an icon file or /icon object
++   icon: an icon file or /icon object
-+   icon_state+ an optional text string, specifying a single icon state to load
++   icon_state: an optional text string, specifying a single icon state to load
-+   dir+ an optional direction to extract
++   dir: an optional direction to extract
-+   frame+ an optional animation frame to extract
++   frame: an optional animation frame to extract
-+   moving+ Non-zero to extract only movement states, 0 for non-movement states, or null (default) for both
++   moving: Non-zero to extract only movement states, 0 for non-movement states, or null (default) for both